Abandoning technology: Understanding the dynamics of technological trajectories of phase-out

 Supervisor: Prof. Harro van Lente, Dr. Ragna Zeiss

-Zahar worked as written press journalist for several years after obtaining his Bachelor degree in Journalism and Mass Communication.
-He holds a Master degree in ESST, which he defended with a thesis titled “The role of non-human actors in the management of innovation processes in firms: A case study in a large service provider in Norway”.
-Since then he worked as researcher at Radboud University Nijmegen in a Horizon 2020 project on the role of sustainable energy technologies, particularly smart grids, in society.
-In September 2017 he embarked on his PhD trajectory in Maastricht University STS group.
+Zahar holds a Master degree in ESST, which he defended with a thesis titled “The role of non-human actors in the management of innovation processes in firms: A case study in a large service provider in Norway”.
+Previously, he worked as researcher at Radboud University Nijmegen in a Horizon 2020 project on the role of smart grids in mitigating climate change.

 To answer these and other questions Zahar draws from STS and innovation studies.
-Empirically, he will base his research on the interesting and troublesome histories of cloning, Soviet genetics, and selected pharmaceuticals.
-Analytically, the study will contribute to the notion of waves of innovation (Abernathy, Utterback), innovation regimes (Godoe, Geels) and the sociology of expectations (Van Lente, Brown).
+Empirically, he bases his research on the interesting and troublesome histories of cloud seeding, the BESM computer and German post-war aircraft.
+Analytically, the study will contribute to social practice theory (Giddens, Shove), innovation regimes (Godoe, Geels) and the sociology of expectations (Van Lente, Brown).
 Politically, his project is aimed to contribute to discussions about the efficacy of science and technology restrictions and the performativity of fear in technological development.